gjolly/proposed-package-testing/README.md

 Features:
  * install a package from the proposed pocket, use `--proposed`
+ * install a package from a PPA with `--ppa ppa:owner/name`
  * build a ready-to-import LXD tarball with `--lxd`

 ## Use the image with LXD